gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 Organizing Your Ansible Files
 ```````````````````````````````````````````````````````````````

 Ansible expects to find certain files in certain places.
-A working Ansible project directory looks like this:
+As you expand your inventory and create more playbooks, your working Ansible project directory looks like this:

 .. code-block:: console